AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-assets-view.md

 ## Manage a Smart Collection {#manage-smart-collection}

 Save your search results as a Smart Collection to dynamically update the collection contents.
-If there are assets added to the Assets Essentials repository that fit the search criteria defined while creating the Smart Collection, the contents of the Smart Collection get updated automatically when you open a Smart Collection.
+If there are assets added to the Assets view repository that fit the search criteria defined while creating the Smart Collection, the contents of the Smart Collection get updated automatically when you open a Smart Collection.

 ### Create a Smart Collection {#create-smart-collection}

 To create a Smart Collection:

-1. Click **[!UICONTROL Filter]** and [define the search criteria](search.md##refine-search-results).
+1. Click **[!UICONTROL Filter]** and [define the search criteria](search-assets-view.md#refine-search-results).

 1. Click **[!UICONTROL Save as]** and then select **[!UICONTROL Smart Collection]**.